-Corporate Counsel, Risk Managers and their advisors have become concerned in recent years that the coverage they arrange to protect their directors and officers against loss from lawsuits alleging a variety of mismanagement may not be as reliable as originally thought.
-Actions by several courts and insurance companies have served to call into question whether the D&O coverage will actually pay in certain situations.
-As board members and their advisors realized that their D&O coverage may not be able to pay, they have expressed concern about the coverage - and Risk Managers have responded.
+Corporate counsel, risk managers, and their advisers have been concerned for years that the coverage they arrange to protect their directors and officers against loss from lawsuits alleging a variety of mismanagement may not be as reliable as originally thought.
+Actions by several courts and insurance companies have served to call into question whether the directors and officers (D&O) coverage will actually pay in certain situations.
+As board members and their advisers realized that their D&O coverage may not be able to pay, they have expressed concern about the coverage-and risk managers have responded.

-Our read on this market (confirmed by many of the carriers and brokers that we spoke with) is that most of the public company potential insureds are already buying the coverage.
+Our read on this market (confirmed by many of the insurers and brokers with whom we spoke) is that most of the public company potential insureds are already buying the coverage.
 Some of the broadening of traditional D&O policies has reduced (but far from eliminated) the need for a separate Side A policy, but it still continues as a policy routinely included in a large public company insured's portfolio.